lukasvermeer/wordpress-to-jekyll/README.md

-# wordpress-to-markdown
+# wordpress-to-jekyll

+Based on [wordpress-to-markdown](https://github.com/ytechie/wordpress-to-markdown) which almost did exactly what I needed, but not quite.

-This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format.
+This script uses the standard exported XML file from WordPress, and creates a [Jekyll](https://jekyllrb.com) friendly folder/file structure that contains all of the blog posts, converted to markdown format.
 It will also download all of the images.

 Instructions for exporting your information from WordPress [can be found here](http://en.support.wordpress.com/export/).

-The folder structure was designed after my blog.
-I like the structure because it groups the files for the post with the post itself.
-If you want a different format, you'll need to modify the script.

-	/2013/11/this-is-a-post/index.html.md
-	/2013/11/this-is-a-post/image-for-the-post.jpg

 ### Works on my box

 **This is highly experimental at best.
-It was developed for my own use to do a one time conversion from WordPress to markdown for a static generator such as [DocPad](https://github.com/bevry/docpad).
+It was developed for my own use to do a one time conversion from WordPress to markdown for [Jekyll](https://jekyllrb.com).
 It is designed to be used one time and then throw away.**

 ### Technical Details